GabeScott/standard-works-vault/General Conference/1990 April - Blessed Are the Merciful.md

 We have recently been reminded that in this land there still persists, notwithstanding the protection of the law, a merciless exploitation of children in certain industries.

-And there are still those, not a few, who without compassion “grind the faces of the poor.”
-(Isa.
-3:15.)
+And there are still those, not a few, who without compassion “grind the faces of the poor” ([[Isaiah 3.15|Isa.
+3:15]]).

 Our generation is afflicted with critics in the media who think they do a great and clever thing in mercilessly attacking men and women in public office and in other positions of leadership.
 They are prone to take a line or a paragraph out of context and pursue their prey like a swarm of killer bees.
 They lash out with invective and snide innuendo against those who have no effective way of fighting back or who, in the spirit of the teachings of the Master, prefer to turn the other cheek and go forward with their lives.